Chandan9898Kumar/maching_coding/src/JAVASCRIPT_DSA_QUESTIONS/DSA_QUESTIONS.md

 console.log(toStartCase("javascript is awesome!"));
 ```

-### 63. How To Reverse And Add A Number Until You Get A Palindrome? and return how many count it took to find palindrome.
+### 63. Take number from the user, reverse it and add it to itself.
+If the sum is not a palindrome then repeat the procedure until you get a palindrome. and return its count

 ```ts
 let value = 37; // 2 count